What The Heck Is Rapeseed Oil & Should You Be Cooking With It?

 Are there any benefits or risks of using rapeseed oil?

 While culinary rapeseed or canola oil is often praised by chefs for its high smoke point, it certainly isn't without controversy.
 While the plant was initially developed through cross-breeding, many modern canola plants have been genetically modified to be resistant to herbicides, says Jess Cording, R.D., registered dietitian and mbg Collective member.
+And when crops are resistant to herbicides, more of those herbicides are used, which means more harm to the environment.
+When we consume the foods, we’re also ingesting those strong herbicides.
 For this reason, many people choose to avoid canola or rapeseed oil.

 The way canola seeds are processed into oil is another point of contention.
 The vast majority of conventional canola or rapeseed oil is extracted with high heat and/or chemical solvents, then "cleaned" with more chemicals to produce a flavorless oil with a high smoke point.
 The big downside: Heating the oil in this manner is thought to damage the essential fatty acids and reduce the number of antioxidants and vitamins in the end product.